NEW CAR RENTAL CODE PAGE

-From this mini-test we can see that the National Car Rental codes are some of the best out there.
-That’s not to say the other codes aren’t as good.
-Like I mentioned before, it really depends on what you’re looking for (namely underage in most cases) and where you’re renting.
+From this mini-test we can see that the National Car Rental codes (the codes have since been redacted due to cease and desist) are some of the best out there.
+That's not to say the other codes aren't as good.
+Like I mentioned before, it really depends on what you're looking for (namely underage in most cases) and where you're renting.
 There are some codes that work better in Canada vs the US.

 So if you're serious about saving money, try ALL of these codes and compare.
 It's totally worth your time!

-- Priceline & Hotwire – Just do a quick search and you might be able to find some good deals that way
+- Priceline (Name Your Own Price) & Hotwire – Just do a quick search and you might be able to find some good deals that way

-- Expedia – Travel sites like this can still provide good results
+- Expedia – Travel sites such as this one can still provide good results

 - Airport Rental Cars